Blog

 1. Why business school?

 Keep in mind that fundamentally, business schools are institutes of higher learning, so answers like “for the credential” or “to network” are not good.
 In fact, they are bad.
 Business schools fully understand the market value of their degree and how much this might appeal to you.
 They also recognize the value of the network they offer.
 But first, they want you to be a student, an active member of the community, someone who is there to learn what they want to teach.
-So, to prepare yourself to effectively answer this question, think about what an MBA education provides that you need to be able to reach your goals.
+So, to prepare yourself to effectively answer this question, think about what an MBA education provides that you need to gain to be able to reach your goals.
 What skills must you develop?
 Clarify for your interviewer that the future you want is possible only with an MBA.

 2. Why that school?